pocon/Computer-Club/2013/Week-1.md

 ### Custom install in VirtualBox ###

-- You could, rather than using a pre-installed Linux Mint image, install Mint or any other distro in your own virtual disk image
+- You could, rather than using a pre-installed Linux image, install any distro in your own virtual disk image
-- A tutorial on Linux Mint installation within VirtualBox will be available shortly.
+- A tutorial/guide on our specific setup with Ubuntu-minimal will be available shortly.
 - Those of you who want the added challenge of installing Linux without putting actual hardware or such at risk might want to try this approach.
 - Bear in mind though that if you want to transfer your customised install to actual hardware and run it natively (i.e., not inside a VM), this might be quite an involved and complex process